Information Video About DVLA Number Plates And How To Buy From CarReg

-The DVLA creates and records vehicle registrations and so has a key role to play in the provision of private number plates.
+The DVLA creates and records vehicle registrations and so has a key role to play in the provision of number plates.

 This stock mainly includes Current and Prefix plates.
 You can browse and buy unissued DVLA Govenment stock using our Make Your Own Number Plate service.
 We also provide acrylic plates and an easy transfer service.